 When buying a new car, you may be thinking about trading in your existing car and using the equity towards your purchase.
-In this article, we have explained what part exchanging means, outlined the important information you need to know, and whether it’s the correct choice when selling your car.
+In this article, we have explained what part exchanging means, outlined the important information you need to know and whether it’s the correct choice when selling your car.

-Some dealers now offer the ability to estimate the trade-in value of your car online by entering your vehicle’s details and using data to provide a price.
-Similarly, you can get a free car valuation with webuyanycar.com by entering your registration plate at the top of the page.
+Part exchanging is the process of ‘trading in’ your old car when buying a car by offsetting the value of your current vehicle against the one you’re purchasing.
+Traditionally, you may have taken a car to a dealership where they would deduct its value from a new vehicle or use it as a finance agreement deposit.
+Dealers may estimate the trade-in value of your car online by entering your vehicle’s details and using data to provide a price.
+Similarly, you can get a free car valuation with webuyanycar by entering your registration plate at the top of the page.

 A part exchange scheme allows you to trade in your current car and put its value towards the cost of a newer model.